ShipEngine/connect-website/create-first-app.md

 1. Use the arrow keys to select `yaml`, `json`, or `pojo` as the structure of your definition files.
 Note that you can use a combination of these options when you populate your definition files.
 This command will create them in the specified format, but you can change them before publishing your application.

 1. Type `Y` or `N` to indicate whether or not you are using [Visual Studio Code](https://code.visualstudio.com/) for your development environment and press `Enter`.
-When you use VS Code, the ShipEngine Integration Platform CLI provides you with a debug command in the scripts section of your `package.json` file and generates a `.vscode/launch.json` file to faciliate [debugging](./testing/index.md#visual-studio-code).
+When you use VS Code, ShipEngine Connect CLI provides you with a debug command in the scripts section of your `package.json` file and generates a `.vscode/launch.json` file to faciliate [debugging](./testing/index.md#visual-studio-code).

 ![](./../cli-screenshot.png)